benchristel/refactoring-workshop/README.md

   should mention that the tests are *not exemplary*, but that refactoring them is out of scope.
 Refactoring tests presents its own set of pitfalls, and we'd rather not address them in this workshop.
+It might be worth pointing out to participants that the tests *do not have to be pretty* for refactoring to work.
+They just have to fail when the code has a bug.
 - **Fixing bugs.** The participants might find bugs in the code, or behaviors they think should be changed.
 The facilitator should remind them that the goal of